Kong/terraform-provider-konnect/docs/resources/cloud_gateway_private_dns.md

 - `error` - The attachment is in an error state, and is not operational.
 - `terminating` - The attachment is in the process of being deleted.
-- `terminated` - The attachment has been fully deleted and is no longer available. must be one of ["created", "initializing", "pending-association", "ready", "error", "terminating", "terminated"]
+- `terminated` - The attachment has been fully deleted and is no longer available.
 - `state_metadata` (Attributes) Metadata describing the backing state of the Private Dns and why it may be in an erroneous state. (see [below for nested schema](#nestedatt--aws_private_dns_resolver_response--state_metadata))
 - `updated_at` (String) An RFC-3339 timestamp representation of Private DNS update date.